iambibhas/iambibhas.github.com/_posts/2014-12-07-visualizing-networks-with-python-and-networkx.md

 Directed Graph
 ---

 But the above graph is undirected.
-I needed directed to know which node is receving more connections from others.
+I needed directed to know which node is receiving more connections from others.
 Then I found out that Networkx has a Graph class called DiGraph, which can be used to draw directed graphs.
 Let's try that -

     def draw_graph(graph):
         # create directed networkx graph